 The UnboundID Data Store provides a default root user, cn=Directory Manager, that is stored in the server's configuration file (for example, under cn=Root DNs, cn=config).
 The root user is the LDAP-equivalent of a UNIX super-user account and inherits its read-write privileges from the default root privilege set.
+Root users can be created manually, or with the bin/root-users tool.
 Root user entries are stored in the server's configuration and not in backend data.
 Root users have access to all of the data in the Data Store.